Sunburn remedies you can find at home

 4. Tea

 Tea is rich in antioxidants that can help ease the inflammation of sunburned skin, says Dr. Jaliman.
 If you have green tea, try that first.
-It has high levels of a substance called catechins, which help reduce the redness and swelling of sunburn.
+It has high levels of substances called catechins, which help reduce the redness and swelling of sunburn.
 Other teas, such as black or chamomile, will also do the trick.
 Dr. Jaliman recommends making tea ice cubes, which are easy to put on red, raw areas.
 You can also steep the tea bags for sunburn relief, let them cool completely, then rub them on the affected area.
 Or simply dip a cloth into cooled tea.

 5. Vinegar